 When I was searching for freelancing gigs, I used four main sources to find jobs:

 - ProBlogger: ProBlogger is by far one of the best ways to find freelance writing gigs online.
-Everyone uses it to find gigs.
+Ton of freelance writers uses it to find gigs.
 But, it relies on outlets to post their own positions instead of pulling from other job sites, so there might not be as many new positions each day.

 - FreelanceWritingGigs: If you’re only going to pick one source to job-hunt, FreelanceWritingGigs might be the best.
 This site pulls together all of the jobs from boards like ProBlogger, Indeed, Craigslist, and other sites.
 The postings are even broken down by content type, so it’s super easy to find what you’re looking for.